mjordan/claw_rest_ingester/README.md

 # Islandora CLAW REST Ingester

-Proof of concept script to ingest a batch of nodes and accompanying JPEG, TIFF, or JP2 images using Islandora CLAW's REST interface.
+Script to ingest a batch of nodes and accompanying JPEG, TIFF, or JP2 images using Islandora CLAW's REST interface.

 ## Installation